Home Compare KMB vs KRZ.IR

 Kimberly-Clark holds the cleaner structural position, with the lead spread across growth and profitability.
 Kerry does not offset that deficit through any equally strong structural edge elsewhere.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
-Peer scores are normalised within each company's primary universe (KMB: S&P 500, KRZ.IR: STOXX 600).
+Peer scores are normalised within each company's primary universe (KMB: Russell 1000, KRZ.IR: STOXX 600).

 The lead is spread across growth and profitability, rather than sitting in one isolated gap.
-Kimberly-Clark Corporation leads by 29 points on the overall comparison score.
+The overall score gap is 31 points in favour of Kimberly-Clark Corporation.

 Trajectory Similarity